Logo

 Limited Liability Company

 Instead, your business and you will be considered different entities in an LLC.
-Therefore, if you’re in debt, your assets cannot be taken by creditors as per the law.
+Therefore, if you’re in debt, creditors cannot take your assets as per the law.

 Advantages